 Rapid Application Development(RAD) is a type of incremental model.
 In this approach, components are developed in parallel.

 This is a rapid approach and it can give a fast product to the customer to provide feedback.

 - Business Modeling: Identifies vital information and its flow between various business channels.

 - Data Modeling: Information gathered in the previous stage is used to define data objects required for the business.

-- Process modeling: Data objects are converted to get business objective and flow of information.
+- Process modeling: Data objects are converted to get business objectives and flow of information.